standardhuman/log-app/Spec.md

   Push exported log.md file to github
       Option 1: provide prompt with expandable directions

-  Change background to something with more flair.

-  "Day Day 21": remove extra "Day"

   Edit past entries

 ************************************************************************

+  SOLVED - "Day Day 21": remove extra "Day"
+  SOLVED - Change background to something with more flair.
   SOLVED - Day incrementer.
     Option 1: Start from date(dd) and ++ day for each 24hrs from there
     Option 2: Use option 1 with option to input/increment manually